 Lightroom’s graduated filter tool is an invaluable resource when processing landscape photos.
-With the graduated filter tool you can make selective adjustments that impact a certain part of your photo without impacting other parts.
+With the graduated filter tool, you can make selective adjustments that impact a certain part of your photo without impacting other parts.

-The graduated filter tool is fairly simple to use, and in this video Simon Plant covers the basics of the tool, how it works, and shows examples in real world situations.
+The graduated filter tool is fairly simple to use, and in this video, Simon Plant covers the basics of the tool, how it works, and shows examples in real-world situations.

 Want to learn step-by-step how to effectively process your landscape photos in Lightroom?
 See more about our video training course Lightroom for Landscapes.

 → Related video: How to Use Lightroom’s Radial Filter to Enhance Your Photos